 That was my base.
 I chucked in some of everything – a lot of people add in tons of fruits and vegetables, a ‘whatever is in the fridge and pantry’ kind of deal to use up ingredients.
 As each day goes by, I add one or two extra ingredients to the individual bowls.
 For example, day 1: Diced strawberry.
 Day 2: Lemon slices and blackberry.
 Day 3: Hard-boiled egg.
 Day 4: Yellow squash.
 Day 5: Chopped zucchini and a spice.

 Many days, I’ll add in a different spices to the individual bowls (not the whole batch).
 I’ve been known to use cinnamon, small amounts of mint, basil, or hot pepper flakes, for example, to make the meal taste entirely different to the previous serving.

 Whip up a batch of chop tonight using whatever parrot safe foods are in the house.
-As a guideline, the following foods and herbs are off-limits:
+As a guideline, the following foods and herbs are off-limits and to be AVOIDED:

 - Alcohol, caffeine, or soda

 - Raw onion and garlic

 - Fruit pits and seeds (apple, peach, pear, apricot, cherry, plum, etc.)

 - Raw honey

 To be used sparingly – the following foods are okay in moderation, but many people choose not to feed these: